HPV INFO & TESTING – SAN DIEGO AREA

 - Cone Biopsy or Conization – Similar to a cervical biopsy, but a larger cone-shaped wedge of tissue is removed from the cervix and examined under a microscope.
 The tissue is removed with a scalpel, a carbon dioxide laser or a LEEP.
 The intent is to remove all the affected tissue.

-If you have an abnormal Pap smear at CAPS, we will refer you to a Gynecologist for further testing and treatment.
 Remember that transmission of human papilloma virus cannot be prevented by washing the genitals, urinating or douching after sex.
 The existence of an HPV infection, both HPV in women and HPV in men, can have life altering effects on one’s overall health and wellness.
 If you are sexually active, it is important to take care of yourself by having routine doctor visits to help maintain your health to continue preventing HPV and other STIs/STDs.

 CDC HPV Information: http://www.cdc.gov/hpv/parents/whatishpv.html